The Power of Rest and Rhythm in Public Health and Nonprofit Work

 Reframing Balance: From Symmetry to Rhythm

 As a Black woman rooted in the traditions of music and movement, rhythm feels far more authentic than balance.
 Rhythm is in our music, our movement, and our prayers.
 Some seasons call for fast, intense energy, while others demand quiet and stillness.
 Rhythm gives us permission to ebb and flow without guilt.
+Rhythm says: there is a time to sow and a time to rest.
+A time to pour out and a time to be poured into.

 This realization shifted everything.
 Embracing rhythm has helped me release the idea that my worth is measured by constant output.
 Instead, my worth is tied to alignment with purpose and the intentionality behind my actions.
 This understanding helps us honor each moment as it comes, and to move with greater grace and sustainability.
 This shift directly supports health and wealth because it reminds us that thriving requires honoring natural rhythms.
+It’s how we lead with flow, not just force.
+It’s how we build lives and legacies that breathe.

 Rest as a Tool for Systems-Level Change